ruskakimov/kakimov.com/_posts/react-data-fetching.md

 }
 ```

-We want to send a single request when the page loads, which a perfect job for `useEffect` with an empty dependency array.
+We want to send a single request when the page loads, which is a perfect job for `useEffect` with an empty dependency array.

 ```
 const RANDOM_DOG_URL = 'https://dog.ceo/api/breeds/image/random';